 Working of OPOC Engine:

 The engine makes a complete cycle with two piston movements.
-It intakes and exhausts simultaneously during the initiation of the compression stroke and at the completion of the combustion stroke.
+It intakes and exhausts simultaneously during the initiation of the compression stroke and after the combustion stroke.
 This process allows the engines to give very high power for their weight.

 Specifications of OPOC: